tethig/turbo-spoon/Jupyter Kernel Tips.md

 If you are managing python with (Ana)conda, it is simplest to have jupyter installed in each python environment.

 ### Julia Core Language
 This is best installed as an app from the [disk images here](https://julialang.org/downloads/).
-I'm not too hot on Juno (which turns your Atom into an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)) because it's rather complex, but you may feel differently).
+I'm not too hot on Juno (which turns your Atom into an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)) because it's rather complex, but you may feel differently.

 At the time of writing the current version of Julia is 0.5.1.
 I’ve prepended the location of the installed app (```/Applications/Julia-0.5.app/Contents/Resources/julia/bin```) to my PATH environmental variable in Terminal (see my Terminal Tips guidance also in this repository).
 After doing this you can simply invoke the Julia [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) by typing ```julia``` in Terminal.

 ### iJulia Kernel
 For the IJulia kernel follow [these instructions](https://github.com/JuliaLang/IJulia.jl) carefully.
-If you've done everything as above, the short version is to type these commands into the Julia REPL:
+If you've done everything as above and your name (and home directory) is "ben" (!), the short version is to type these commands into the Julia REPL:
 ```
 ENV["JUPYTER"]="/Users/ben/anaconda/bin/jupyter"
 Pkg.add(“IJulia”)